NTech-Lab/docs/docs/ffupload.rst

      sudo apt-get update
      sudo apt-get install findface-upload

 #.
 By default the original images, thumbnails and normalized images are stored at ``/var/lib/ffupload/uploads/``.
 You can view this folder content at ``http://127.0.0.1:3333/uploads/`` in your browser.
-Make sure that this address is available.
+Make sure that this address is available with restricted direct access.

    .. code::

       curl -I http://127.0.0.1:3333/uploads/
-      ##HTTP/1.1 200 OK
+      ##HTTP/1.1 403 Forbidden

    .. important::
       You will have to specify it when :ref:`configuring network <configure-network>`.